 I love juror notes.
 You spend days trying to read invisible juror tea leaves and then get actual tea leaves of what the jurors are thinking.
 Yet these are illusory tea leaves.
-My favorite story was when the jury came back with a single question: “May we see Plaintiff’s damages board again?“
+My favorite story was when the jury came back with a single question: “May we see the Plaintiff’s damages board again?“

 How did the note get in that envelope?
 Who knows?
-It is always amazing to me, for all of the effort to get everything on the record, how much does not make it into the record at trial.
+It is always amazing to me, for all the effort to get everything on the record, how much does not make it into the record at trial.
 The biggest example that comes to mind?
 I‘ll never understand why each sides’ juror strikes are not put into the record unless someone specifically asks.